 There is a long history in human societies where attention has been paid to righting wrongs, and of creating forms of justice in which a new ground is set for society.
 This has not happened on a global scale in regard to the over 400 years of the European colonial project and its consequences.
-As an international interdisciplinary MA, this programme, the first of its kind, is designed to attract students from across the globe with varying disciplinary backgrounds and in-the-field experience.
+As an international interdisciplinary Masters, this programme, the first of its kind, is designed to attract students from across the globe with varying disciplinary backgrounds and in-the-field experience.

 The programme offers cutting-edge courses from The UWI, UoG and Brown University (affiliated university).
-The M.A.
-Reparatory Justice Programme includes courses that have a historical basis and connection with present day realities as the primary content to intentionally facilitate a deeper understanding and appreciation of the demand for reparations justice.
+The MSc/MA Reparatory Justice Programme includes courses that have a historical basis and connection with present day realities as the primary content to intentionally facilitate a deeper understanding and appreciation of the demand for reparations justice.

 With many grassroot activists participating in the fight for reparations justice, it is important to broaden the access to information to them and allow for their certification in the field.